What should I do to comply with Brexit regulations?

 Key areas of consideration

-- Changes to VAT rules for EU sellers
+- Changes to VAT rules on services for EU sellers

 - Introduction of customs duties and taxes between the UK and the EU, meaning that full customs declarations will now be required for trade between the UK and the EU.